-Nobleman Djuradj II Balsic Stracimirovic (Ruler of Zeta 1385-1403), silver grosso "helmet wolf" coin.
+Nobleman Djuradj II Balsic Stracimirovic (Ruler of Zeta 1385-1403), silver grosso "wolf helmet" coin.

 Reverse: St Laurentius standing facing in mandorla holding a vigil lamp or a cresset in his right hand and a book of Gospels in his left.
 Latin legend around: S LAVR ENCIVS (SAINT LAURENTIUS or SAINT LAWRENCE).